AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

   * 1.2:
     * Added optional pre-conversion error checking to converter.py
     * Added error checking script with the same code used in converter.py
-* October 17, 2024
+* October 18, 2024
+  * 1.3:
     * Implemented the gui that is summoned with a command

 ## Potential Feature(s) to Be Added
-* A GUI to enter the parameters in, loading in when no commands are given
 * Support for converting non-csv input MARlea files into Aleae output files (if new files types are supported in MARlea)